kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 ./sync_script.sh & # restart the job if needed.
 ```

+PS:
+You can also try killing and restarting the job (on macOS) to see if that solves the caching issue, I doubt though.
-PS: I have not tested this extensively on Windows so feel free to hit me up w your bug reports on kelvin.ahiakpor@ashesi.edu.gh
+I have not tested this extensively on Windows so feel free to hit me up w your bug reports on kelvin.ahiakpor@ashesi.edu.gh
 ---

 ### Disclaimer